Global Airlines Operates First A380 Flight: This Keeps Getting Stranger

 Let me give Global Airlines some credit

 Let me stop for a moment and give Global Airlines some credit.
 I wasn’t expecting that Global Airlines would ever operate a flight with passengers, so the airline has now accomplished something that many other questionable airline startups haven’t, which is to actually carry passengers.
-As you can see in the title, I said the airline “sort of kind of” operated its first A380 flight.
-I say that for a few reasons:
+Now, a few things to note:

-- Technically, the flight is operated by Portuguese wet lease operator Hi Fly, and not Global Airlines
+• Technically, the flight is operated by a Maltese subsidiary of a Portuguese wet lease operator Hi Fly, and not Global Airlines

 But hey, kudos to the company for getting this far.
 Actually operating a flight is an accomplishment, and I have no doubt that a lot of work went into this.
 Admittedly as long as you have the money to spend, there was nothing preventing this from happening, especially since the airline isn’t even doing this under its own air operator certificate.